-Research project in our lab is focussed on these fundamental questions.
+Research project in the Sprecher lab is focussed on two fundamental questions in neuroscience:

 Since the brain is by far the most complex of all organ systems we use combine techniques and models to study nervous system development and function:

 - The fruit fly Drosophila melanogaster and its genetic tools by hand provides an excellent model system to gain insight into the development and function of the nervous system.